Hawker Sea Fury: Naval version

 With the end of the Second World War in Europe in sight, the RAF began cancelling many aircraft orders; the RAF's order for the Fury was cancelled before any production aircraft were built because the RAF already had large numbers of late Mark Spitfires and Tempests and viewed the Fury as an unnecessary overlap with these aircraft.
 Although the RAF had pulled out of the programme, development of the type continued as the Sea Fury.
 Many of the Fleet Air Arm's carrier fighters were Seafires and Lend-Lease Corsairs.
 The Seafire had considerable drawbacks as a naval aircraft, notably the narrow undercarriage, while the Corsairs had to be returned or purchased.
 The Admiralty opted to procure the Sea Fury as the successor to these aircraft.

-While the RAF contract had been cancelled, the Fury prototypes were completed and used for work in developing the Sea Fury as well as for the export market.
+While the RAF contract had been cancelled, the Fury prototypes were completed and used for work in developing the Sea Fury, as well as for the export market.
 The first Sea Fury prototype, SR661, first flew at Langley, Berkshire, on 21 February 1945, powered by a Centaurus XII engine.
-This prototype had a "stinger"-type tailhook for arrested carrier landings but lacked folding wings for storage.
+This prototype had a "stinger"-type tailhook for arrested carrier landings, but lacked folding wings for storage.
 SR666, the second prototype, which flew on 12 October 1945, was powered by a Bristol Centaurus XV that turned a new, five-bladed Rotol propeller and had folding wings.
 Specification N.7/43 was modified to N.22/43, now representing an order for 200 aircraft.
 Of these, 100 were to be built at Boulton-Paul's Wolverhampton factory.

 In 1945, the original order to specification N.22/43 was reduced to 100 aircraft; as a result, the manufacturing agreement with Boulton-Paul was ended and all work on the Sea Fury was transferred to Hawker Aircraft's facilities at Kingston.
-This included the construction of what was intended to be a Boulton-Paul built Sea Fury prototype, VB857, which was transported to Kingston in January 1945; this aircraft, built to the same standard as SR666, first flew on 31 January 1946.
-Immediately upon completion of the first three airframes, the flight testing programme began at Kingston.
-It was soon discovered that the early Centaurus engine suffered frequent crankshaft failure due to a poorly designed lubrication system, which led to incidents of the engine seizing while in mid-flight.
+This included the construction of what was intended to be a Boulton-Paul-built Sea Fury prototype, VB857, which was transported to Kingston in January 1945; this aircraft, built to the same standard as SR666, first flew on 31 January 1946.
+Immediately upon completion of the first three airframes, the flight-testing programme began at Kingston.
+Testing soon discovered that the early Centaurus engines suffered frequent crankshaft failures due to their poorly designed lubrication system, which led to incidents of the engine seizing while in midflight.
 The problem was resolved when Bristol's improved Centaurus 18 engine replaced the earlier engine variant.